Yu Guangyuan: Career in the People's Republic of China after 1949

 In 1954, Yu was elected Fellow of the Chinese Academy of Sciences.
 In 1964, he served as the Executive Deputy Chair of the State Science and Technology Commission (国家科学技术委员会) under the directorship of Nie Rongzhen.
 The Commission has been succeeded by the Ministry of Science and Technology (MOST) since 1998.

 During the Cultural Revolution, Yu was struggled against, deprived of his posts and rights to write and publish, and sent to the May 7th Cadre School in Ningxia.
 His memoirs of this era has proved a main primary source for historians.

-In 1975 Yu was assigned as a senior member of the Party Research Office of the State Council, and later of the Political Research Office, along with Hu Qiaomu, Wu Lengxi, Hu Sheng, Xiong Fu, Li Xin and Deng Liqun.
+In 1975 Yu was assigned as a senior member of the Party Research Office of the State Council, and later of the Political Research Office (predecessor of Central Policy Research Office), along with Hu Qiaomu, Wu Lengxi, Hu Sheng, Xiong Fu, Li Xin and Deng Liqun.
 He served concurrently as the Deputy President of the Chinese Academy of Social Sciences, Deputy Director of the State Science and Technology Commission of the State Council, and the Director of Economic Research at the State Planning Commission (國家計劃委員會), which has since evolved into the National Development and Reform Commission.

 During the Third Plenary Session, Yu participated in the Northwestern Group along with other 34 attendees, including Xu Xiangqian and Hu Yaobang.
 Yu's criticism of the Two Whatevers camp of Wang Dongxing, Wu De, Chen Xilian and Ji Dengkui gained momentum in the conference, leading to the downfall of many Hua Guofeng allies in the aftermath of the conference.

 Yu worked closely with Deng Xiaoping before and during Deng’s periods of ascendancy, and drafted the reformist leader's landmark speech "Liberate Thought, Seek Truth from Facts, and Unite to Look Forward" at the Third Plenary Session.
 Yu was a "major author of the whole concept" of Socialism with Chinese characteristics.
 Yu was a key ally and personal friend of Hu Yaobang.

-Active in economic policy, Yu contributed to Deng's plan to develop Shenzhen as an economic zone.
+Active in economic policy, Yu contributed to Deng's plan to develop Shenzhen as a special economic zone.
 He proposed to loosen and facilitate borders control between Hong Kong and Shenzhen to boost economic activity and foreign trade in 1978.
 The next year, he worked with the libera-minded Xi Zhongxun, father of Xi Jinping, on the development of Shekou.
 In the early 1980s, he worked with his personal friend and close ally Ren Zhongyi, then First Secretary of Guangdong, to launch market reforms in the economy of Guangdong.
 In the 1980s-90s, he turned similar attention to Hainan, envisioning as a future economic hub in the island-province.